moshuiD/EasyVEHHookTemplate/README.md

 `typedef void(Handler)(PCONTEXT);`
 Secondly new a "VEH" object and use VEH's function "SetHook".
 `bool SetHook(void* orgFunc, Handler* hookHandlerFunc);`
-The last my template is automaticly set hook.
+The last my template is automaticly enable hook.